iyadlhassani-stack/llm-behavior-playground/README.md

 ---

-# 🏁 Long-Term Goal

-By the end of this repository, we aim to understand:

-- How generation actually works
-- Why models sometimes appear intelligent
-- Why they sometimes fail unpredictably
-- How decoding decisions affect system reliability

-This repository complements:

-- Retrieval-Augmented Generation (RAG) evaluation
-- System-level LLM architecture understanding
-- Production-oriented model reasoning

----

-## 📌 Final Note
+# 🏁 Final Note

-This is not a model showcase.
+This repository is not a model showcase.

-This is a controlled behavioral study of language models.
+It is a behavioral study of language models.

-Understanding generation mechanics is the foundation of building reliable AI systems.
+Understanding how LLMs generate text is the foundation for:

+- Reliable system design
+- Robust structured outputs
+- Safe deployment
+- Advanced RAG architectures

+The goal is not to trust the model.

+The goal is to understand it.